A Helping Hand

 Progress: Our Pupil Premium children made excellent progress in 2017.
 Our Pupil premium children made more progress than those without pupil premium in reading (PP +6.52, non PP +5.25); they made more progress than those without pupil premium in writing (PP +6.12, non PP +2.78); but not as much progress in maths (PP +3.12, non PP +7.46).

 Barriers: our children’s attendance can act as a barrier to progress when they don’t attend school every day.
 We work with our families and the Education Welfare Officer to improve this.
 For some children the barrier can be behavioural/emotional needs.
 We provide a caring environment where all children can flourish.
 For children who need additional support, we run nurture groups and employ a school counsellor.
+For children with significant emotional needs, we have an additional small class which focuses on a therapeutic approach to helping children learn to manage their emotions.

 At Oak View Academy we are passionately committed to helping every child achieve their full potential – regardless of background or ability.